NateBoyle/ScratchNet/README.md

 - It captures **semantic meaning** — words with similar meanings have similar vectors
 - It handles context better than basic count-based methods
 - Averaging word vectors gives a simple yet powerful fixed-size representation for entire documents
-- It's a standard, well-studied embedding method from Stanford, making results more meaningful
+- It's a standard, well-studied embedding method from Stanford, making results more meaningful.
+You can download it [here](https://nlp.stanford.edu/data/glove.6B.zip).

 This approach is especially useful for PII detection, where understanding word relationships (e.g., names, addresses, IDs) matters.